stevedepp/gcp-iot-pipeline/README.md

 *[note this is another point, prior to the next ```ssh pi@raspberrypi.local```, where one could copy the ```key.json``` to the raspberrypi via   ```scp ~/$PROJECT/key.json pi@raspberrypi.local:/home/pi``` and avoid use of the ```gs://iot-analytics-depp``` bucket.]*

-### start the weather sensor from laptop ssh into raspberry pi:
+### install the weather sensor from laptop ssh into raspberry pi:

 - [x] raspberry pi setup:
     ```ssh pi@raspberrypi.local```